SAP-samples/teched2022-IN280/exercises/ex2/ex20/readme.md

-# Exercise 2 - Scenario introduction: Deployment exception of an integration flow
+# Scenario introduction: Deployment exception of an integration flow

 A integration flow has been prepared in the Cloud Integration capability of SAP Integration Suite that cannot be deployed in the way it is configured.
 It is a very simple *Hallo World* flow that is leveraging **ProcessDirect sender and receiver adapters** that are typically used for flow-to-flow communication between a standard SAP and a custom-specific integration flow.